MercerK/grakkit-boilerplate/readme.md

 ## Production Mode `npm run build`/`yarn build`

 1. Using webpack, it'll build the files to `/dist`.
 Any code relying on `development` will be disabled.
-2. This is a useful step for deploymnets.
+2. This can be a useful step for deployments.

 # Startup